 Why do we need this information?

 We want to fully understand what's gone wrong.
 This is to make sure we get the right person handling your complaint, so they can investigate and fix the situation as soon as possible.
-We want to get you back into the position you would have been in had the issue not occurred.

-Your contact details will help us get hold of you if we need to discuss your complaint, especially if we need any more information.
+Your contact details will help us get hold of you if we need to discuss your complaint, especially if we need more information.
 Calls from us may appear as unknown or withheld numbers.